 A tapestry needle to weave in the yarn ends

-The PDF version of the pattern can be downloaded from my Ravelry Pattern Store.
+The PDF version of the pattern can be downloaded from the Granary Knits Pattern Store.
 Have a look through your stash, gather your tools together, and happy knitting!

 I have been spending some time this Autumn reviewing and cataloguing my stash of yarn, as I have so much now acquired over so many years that I am not fully aware of what I do have.
 It has been a very worthwhile experience, and has already produced several parcels of yarn donations to Knit for Peace.
 If you don’t know of Knit for Peace please do check them out, they are a fantastic charity collecting knitted and crocheted items, yarns, and tools, which they distribute all around the world to those in need.
 Even if you have no items to donate, you can still Sponsor a Sack, perhaps in memory of a friend or loved one, to meet the cost of sending those parcels.